joakimk/toniq/README.md

 * [x] Verify that errors are only reported to honeybadger when a job is moved into failed_jobs
 * [x] Custom max\_concurrency
   - [x] Fix bug: count can become negative? breaks the limiter
+* [ ] Raise an error for unknown options to avoid typos like "max_concurrenc"
 * [ ] See if it makes sense to store the reason for a failed job before 1.0 (e.g. changes in persistence format)
 * [ ] Review persistence format.
 Will have to write migrations after 1.0.
 * [ ] Review the data available to the worker.
 Would it make sense to make the id available?
 Maybe to be able to do serial jobs?
 Would only exist for persisted jobs?